donSchoe/omsimulation/README.txt

 This product includes software developed by
 - The Apache Software Foundation (http://www.apache.org/): Commons.Math
 - The Versant Corporation (http://www.versant.com/): DB4O
 - The Object Refinery Limited (http://www.object-refinery.com/): JFreeChart, JFreeCommon
 - The iText Software Corp. and 1T3XT BVBA (http://itextpdf.com/): iTextPDF
+- Kai Tödter (http://toedter.com/): JCalendar

 For more details about these products see the separate README(s), NOTICE(s) and LICENSE(s).